chriscauley/intro_to_programming/README.md

 ## Contitionals

 The final thing we need to start writting real programs is conditionals.
 Conditional statements block off code using indentation (much like loops).
-A conditional will only execute using if the conditional statement is evaluated as true.
+A conditional block of code will only execute if the conditional statement is evaluated as true.
 For example:

 ```python
 if True: